DaGooseYT/SMT-PBTS/README.md

 ## I/O Connectors
 - Power input via 5.5mm power jack.
 Buy it [here](https://www.parts-express.com/21-x-55mm-dc-coaxial-power-snap-in-jack--090-5030)
 - This PCB features Bluetooth v5.0 using the BTM875-B Bluetooth module.
-The module can be reprogrammed to change the device's name as well as other properties using [this](https://www.digikey.com/short/0d7541zq) debugger.
+The module can be reprogrammed to change the device's name as well as other properties.
+The programmer module is required because you need to flash the custom firmware onto the chip, which contains the code to drive the AIC3254 slave device.
+Buy [this](https://www.digikey.com/short/0d7541zq) programmer.

 ## Other PCB Dependant Componants
 - The pre-modulated 4s BMS PCB can be found [here](https://a.co/d/1r3xPFF)